|Dept:||World Languages And Cultures|

 505 Morrill Rd.

-BioI am an Associate Professor of Spanish and the Director of the Spanish Language Program at Iowa State University.
-I received my PhD in Spanish and Applied Linguistics from Georgetown University in 2014.
-My main area of research is in second language pronunciation and individual differences.
+BioI received my PhD in Spanish and Applied Linguistics from Georgetown University in 2014.
+My main area of research is in second language pronunciation and second language speech learning.
 My current research program addresses three areas: how learners’ pronunciation develops over time, including the extent to which changing patterns of motivation and language use affect development; the relationship between the perception and production of second language sounds; and, teachers’ beliefs on pronunciation learning and teaching.
-I am also passionate about statistics, particularly mixed-effects modeling.
-At Iowa State, I teach all levels of Spanish language and upper-level linguistics courses such as “Introduction to Spanish Phonology” and “Bilingualism in the Spanish-Speaking World.”
+I am also passionate about research methodology.
+At Iowa State, I teach all levels of Spanish language, upper-level Spanish linguistics courses such as “Introduction to Spanish Phonology” and “Bilingualism in the Spanish-Speaking World”, and undergraduate and graduate linguistics courses in the Program in Applied Linguistics and Technology (Department of English).
 If you are interested in my work, you can download many of my publications through my Iowa State Digital Repository page, linked above.
 You can also keep up with my projects through ResearchGate.

 Recent / Major Publications